hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 1.Data Source

-In this tutorial, we use flight data from [the USA government example](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time).
+In this tutorial, we use flight data from [the US Department of Transportation](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time).

-Github has a repo containing scripts and loaders for the flight data ["On-Time Performance"](https://github.com/Percona-Lab/ontime-airline-performance) data.
+There are scripts and loaders for the flight data ["On-Time Performance"](https://github.com/Percona-Lab/ontime-airline-performance) on Github.

 2.Download the Dataset